-The application and supporting documentation must be submitted to the relative department, Identity Malta.
-At the time of submission of the application a non-refundable administrative fee of €5,500 on account of the contribution of €30,000 must be paid.
+The application and supporting documentation must be submitted to the relative department, the Malta Residence and Visa Programme Agency.
+At the time of submission of the application, a non-refundable administrative fee of €5,500 on account of the Contribution must be paid.
 A formal acknowledgement of the application and supporting documentation is issued.